quickgrid/paper-implementations/pytorch/siamese-contrastive-loss/README.md

 ## Notes

-Implementation of siamese network with contrastive loss.
-Only tested on mnist though it should work on other datasets.
+Implementation of `siamese network with contrastive loss`.
+Only tested on `mnist` though it should work on other datasets.
 Training converged quickly when parameters were not frozen.
-Loss comes down steadly and make flucture somewhat then again come down.
+Loss comes down steadly and may flucture somewhat then again come down.

+This version has checkpoint loading for resuming training.
+It can passed to trainer with `checkpoint_path`.

 This is an extension of [siamese network with triplet loss](https://github.com/quickgrid/paper-implementations/blob/main/pytorch/siamese-triplet-loss) training and inference.